-Pulse channels: The GL500 Data Logger has two independent pulse channels, each with a maximum count of 65,535.
+Pulse channel: The GL500-2-1 Data Logger has one pulse channel with a maximum count of 65,535.
 At the time of the logger's normal sampling interval, the counts are stored in memory along with the other sensor data and time stamp, and then the counters are set to zero to start the counting sequence over again.
-The Pulse Channel 1 and Pulse Channel 2 fields show how many pulses have been counted since the last logger recording for each of the 2 pulse channels.
+The Pulse Channel 1 field shows how many pulses have been counted since the last logger recording.
 For example: If the logger is set to record once per minute and it is put into Sample Continuously mode, the display will be updated once per second and as pulses are applied to the pulse inputs, the Pulse Channel fields will update the count.
-At the end of the normal one minute sampling interval, the total number of pulses will be stored in memory and the Pulse Channel fields will show zero until more pulses are applied.
-Note that the pulse channels can be scaled to show rainfall, water flow etc. by multiplying the count by a user definable number as described in detail later.
+At the end of the normal one minute sampling interval, the total number of pulses will be stored in memory and the Pulse Channel field will show zero until more pulses are applied.
+Note that the pulse channel can be scaled to show rainfall, water flow etc. by multiplying the count by a user definable number as described in detail later.